Good Morning, Miami: Synopsis

 Wunderkind producer Jake Silver decides to accept the job leading the lowest-rated morning show in Miami.
 He falls in love with the show's beautiful, down-to-earth hairdresser, Dylan.
 The carnival of clowns at the station includes pompous and insulting on-air host Gavin; Jake's sardonic assistant, Penny; and highly insecure station manager, Frank.

 Early in the first season, Gavin's morning co-host was Lucia, and Sister Brenda was the station's nun/weather-girl.
 Eventually, Jake's foul-mouthed grandmother, Claire, becomes the on-screen co-host.
 Both Lucia and Sister Brenda were written out early in the series as the producers were still searching for the "center" of their program.

-During the second season, Jake and Dylan begin a relationship, almost even deciding on relocation to New York together.
+During the second season, Jake and Dylan begin a relationship, even considering relocation to New York together.
 Victoria Hill, a new station boss, took over the show to get higher ratings, and Gavin struggled to warm up to her.
-A new weather girl, Joni, was also introduced--much to Gavin's dismay.
+Claire left the show and a new weather girl, Joni, was also introduced—much to Gavin's dismay.

-The series ended with Gavin and Penny deciding to start a relationship (as Penny is pregnant with his baby), Frank marrying Gavin's mother as a publicity stunt, and Jake and Dylan agreeing to go their separate ways (Jake leaves the station and goes to produce at NBC in Manhattan, while Dylan returns to her home state of Omaha, Nebraska).
+The series ended with Gavin and Penny deciding to start a relationship (as Penny is pregnant with his baby), Frank marrying Gavin's mother as a publicity stunt, and Jake and Dylan agreeing to go their separate ways (Jake leaves the station and goes to produce at NBC in Manhattan, while Dylan returns to her home town of Omaha, Nebraska).